jonleigh/RazorMailer/README.md

 ###Core Logic###
 RazorMailer can be best used in one of two ways:

-1. Though centralising your email logic into a single email class, responsible for sending every email within your solution.
+1. Centralising your email logic into a single email class, responsible for sending every email within your solution.
-2. Generating and sending the email within the method that uses it (e.g the reset password method on the ``AuthenticationController``.
+2. Writing a separate class per email

-I generally prefer option 1 as it's closer to the single responsibility principle than 2, although you could go further and have a single class per each email.
+Option 1 is normally adequate but if you're paying strict attention to the single responsibility principle, you may want to choose option 2.
 Whatever you choose, just ensure you have adequate unit test coverage of your email logic.
 A sample centralised email class can be found below:

 ```csharp
 public class SampleMailer